nickmmark/ED-visit-prediction/README.md

 # Local weather predicts ED arrivals

+# Parsing 911 dispatched to predict ED arrivals
+Another data signature that may preceed an ED visit is a call to 911 and the dispatch on an ambulance.
+When I worked in the Harborview ED as IM Resident, I would always keep the Seattle Fire Realtime 911 dispatch window open for situational awareness about EMS activity.
+This was a great way to know (before the radio call) about serious medical emergencies like cardiac arrest, overdoses, difficulty breathing, etc.
+* Caveat: Most cities don't provide EMS dispatch in real-time like Seattle.

+My Hypothesis is that by combining Google searches (for lower acuity emergencies) and 911 dispatches (for higher acuity) we can build a more robust ED arrivals prediction.

 # Version/To-do
 [] explore other publically available API data: *traffic*, *social media posts* (such as with the ```Rtweet``` twitter API), etc